vinayakas1997/kivy/Readme.md

 padding:("20dp","20dp","20dp","20dp")--> it takes four values gives the space between the box and the borders spacing:("20dp","20dp") --> This gives the spacing between the boxes horizontal and vertical

+##Scroll view
+Think that I have 100 buttons so as it is more than the size of the default window so we can use the scroll view The main thing we have to keep in the mind is the isto define the size of the width and height if you want to scroll only down wards then use the height and give your own value If you want sufficienyt height then we can definew by height:self.minimum_height